CARWHO/Ray-tracing/README.md

 ### Programming Language

-This project is written in C++ and uses some modern C++11 features.
+This project is written in C++.
 The language and features were chosen for broad accessibility rather than peak performance or optimization.

 ---